followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/4 Events/contextMenuPreparing.md

 ===========================================================================

 <!--shortDescription-->
-Raised before a context menu is rendered.
+Raised before the context menu is rendered.
 <!--/shortDescription-->

 <!--fullDescription-->